jungamer-64/Rany_OS/docs/E0152_INVESTIGATION.md

 ------------------------------
 - Added `libs/security` crate with the capability manager and tests (tests exist but running them is blocked by the duplicate lang item problem).
 - Kept `tools/cap_harness` as the host-only testing harness (independent and passing).
+ - Removed `tools/framebuffer_bench` from the workspace and added a local `.cargo/config.toml` in that crate to explicitly clear `build-std` so it runs against the toolchain-provided std/core.
+This isolates the Criterion benchmark harness from workspace `build-std` settings which can cause duplicate-lang-item E0152 in some release/bench configurations.

 Next steps I can take (pick one or more):
 - Try to reproduce the duplicate-lang-item issue with a minimal sample project and file a bug upstream (I can prepare a minimal repro and open an issue).